austinkmassey/crisp/BACKLOG.md

 > [!Question] Should I just pull frontmatter, as is, and a summary, and let other functions determine what is needed?

-> [!Question] Are there elements not included in frontmatter that could be usedful?
+> [!Question] Are there elements not included in frontmatter that could be useful?
 Full/relative paths?
 Word counts?
 Formatted elements?

+## Templates

+- each artifact has a template, it is mostly used as a boilerplate file that is copied and renamed with minimal changes.
+Information is manually filled out in the artifact template.
+- each index has a different template type.
+They are more complex and "merged" with data from a JSON file.
+Sections are repeated.
+All information in the end result is generated and not edited manually.
+- each index is made up of two parts, the index header and the body which is a collection of sections that represent each file being indexed
+- the header contains high level informaiton (file counts, date updated, ...)
+- the index section contains information relavent to each file being indexed

+> [!Question] What information about be useful to include in the header?
+Each artifact type?

 ## Index

 A process that:

 - "Scrapes" information from artifacts (markdown)
 - Records the information in a structured form (json)
 - Produces convenient, navigable index files (markdown)